Ferritin is nothing. Hemosiderin is everything!

-I truly believe that that sentence is a factual statement, but the research knowledge is, indeed, there, it is just that conventional MSM education elects not to teach this truth.
-Therefore, it remains “unknown” as it is too, is placed in an educational bank vault!
+I truly believe that that sentence is a factual statement, but the research knowledge is, indeed, there, it is just that conventional medical education elects not to teach this truth.
+Therefore, it remains “unknown” as it too, is placed in an educational bank vault!

 This is very much in keeping with the classic description of medicine: “Not known, because not looked for”

 And the article does add further insights to bring the article to a provocative close with this point.

 “It is possible that a copper-containing enzyme, such as ceruloplasmin, may play a role in iron metabolism due to its ferroxidase activity and its ability to load iron into ferritin.” (deSilva & Aust, 1992; Guo et al, 1996; Juan et al, 1997; Juan & Aust, 1998; Reilly et al, 1998; Reilly, 1999; Reilly & Aust, 1998)

 My question to you all: Do you think the iron researchers are at all confused about the central role of ferroxidase activity in iron metabolism?
 I’m mightily impressed, however, by the scope of the research that exists to back up these mineral truths.

 Well, we’ve covered a lot of ground today.
 I know that this post introduces several new concepts and some challenging material, but it also builds on mineral concepts that we’ve been harping on here at the MAG FB Group for the past 18 months.

 I will await the comments, the questions and the inevitable pushback.
 We are forging new ground here.
 I’m delighted that we have this opportunity to learn together and apply these ground breaking truths in our respective lives and the lives of those we care for the most.